PowerFeature/excelAzureVmPricing/README.md

 ## I want more that 10 azure regions in one workbook
 NO!! ...
 Well yes now you can get 100 :)

+# Disclaimer
+The is not for quotes.
+Use this tool at your own risk